 FSK-3012 Geographical Information Systems for Coastal and Marine Resource Management - 10 ECTS

-The course is an advance course in GIS that will enable the students to make use of the system in aquatic, coastal and marine resource management and research.
-Students shall study relevant theories, methods and research design related to application of GIS in the field(s) related with the student's own master thesis or own interests in social sciences - related to aquatic resources, life and living in freshwaters, oceans, coasts, and littoral cities.
+The course is an advance course in GIS that will enable the students to make use of the system in coastal and marine resource management and research.
+Students shall study relevant theories, methods and research design related to application of GIS in the field(s) related with the student's own master thesis or own interests in social sciences - related to fisheries and marine resource management.

-The course covers topics like spatial thinking and reasoning in the context of marine governance, different methods of data input and data editing, data quality issues, GIS data models and database management.
+The course covers topics like understandings of GIS as tool versus science and studies, spatial thinking in the context of marine governance, representing real world in GIS (conceptual and GIS data model), different methods of data input and data editing, data quality issues and database management.
 A larger section of the course is devoted to spatial analytical methods and the applications of GIS in coastal and marine environments.
-Students are trained in geo-statistical analysis, model building and basic python programming in GIS.
+Students are trained in model building and basic python programming in GIS.
 The course will also introduce the students to qualitative and critical GIS.
-Further, it focuses on sources of errors and uncertainties in GIS in general, and challenges of use of GIS in blue governance in particular.
+Further, it focuses on sources of errors and uncertainties in GIS in general, and challenges of use of GIS in fisheries and marine governance in particular.

-The course will mainly use ESRI ArcGIS, but open-source alternatives (e.g. QGIS, R and Google Earth Engine) will also be introduced and used.
+The course will mainly use ESRI ArcGIS, but open-source alternatives (e.g. QGIS, ILWIS, GRASS and R) will also be introduced and used.

-The course is organized in theoretical and practical modules.
-Lectures, seminars, peer-teaching and similar teaching learning activities introduce the theoretical aspects; practical sessions that include computer labs (using hands-on experience), in-class-exercises, web courses and case-based instruction provide practical GIS skills.
+The course is organized in theoretical and practical module.
+Lectures introduce the theoretical aspects; computer labs provide the hands-on experience with professional GIS software.

 The course aims at offering students in-depth theoretical and practical insights in the application of GIS in social sciences related to fisheries and marine resource management.
 Students are made to reflect upon relevant GIS methods that could be relevant for their own master thesis project or in related theme.